magento/devdocs/mftf/2.3/getting-started.md

 ## Set up a standalone MFTF

 The MFTF is a root level Magento dependency, but it is also available for use as a standalone application.
-The potential use case is when you develop the MFTF or contribute to it, as it facilitates debugging and tracking changes.
+You may want to use a standalone application when you develop for or contribute to MFTF, which facilitates debugging and tracking changes.
 These guidelines demonstrate how to set up and run Magento acceptance functional tests using standalone MFTF.

 ### Prerequisites